Kompjoeter/KompjoeterArchived/README.md

 However, after I graduated from the study 'Art: Restoration and Decoration' I was left unsatisfied.
 It started to dawn on me that art might not be the best career choice.
 Obviously, because it doesn't offer a stable income, but mainly because I started to realize I prefer to keep it as a hobby, allowing me to create whatever I want, not worrying about the wishes and demands of customers.
 In art, I'm more focused on self-expression or attempting to create a certain end-product, whatever means necessary.

 In programming I'm less concerned about what project I'm working on and far more interested in improving my skills, learning about standards/conventions, and creating a quality product.
-Whether that product is for myself or for a paying customer, I enjoy the whole process of making it!
+Whether that would be a product for myself or for a paying customer, I enjoy the whole process of making it!

 It scratches a different part of my brain and challenges me both creatively and logically.
 Each new thing I learn fuels my enthusiasm and motivation.
 This constant-learning aspect of programming keeps me engaged and curious.